ceserthen/PhysicellPython/README.md

-# Physicell-Cmake
+# PhysicellPython
-This project is an attempt at making a Cmake-compiled version of the PhysiCell code base.
+This project has two primary goals: cmake compilation of PhysiCell and a resulting Python API for building physicell projects.

 # Build/Installation Process
 ## Windows